 The CSC will provide a liaison to the IANA Function Review Team and a liaison to any Separation Cross Community Working Group.

-Effectiveness can be measured against these requirements.
+Effectiveness can also be measured against these requirements.

-In addition, the Charter places certain requirements on members of, and liaisons to, the CSC and sets requirements for reporting to the community:
+the Charter places certain requirements on members of, and liaisons to, the CSC and sets requirements for reporting to the community:

 The CSC should be kept small and comprise representatives with direct experience and knowledge of IANA naming functions;